AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Two elements of complexity will be analysed: the size of SPV proofs between simplex-chains, and the network overall.

-\todo{Need to check the Big O stuff in this section.}
+\bigtodo{Need to check the Big O stuff in this section.}

 #### Tiling Complexity